jwestfall69/neogeo-diag-bios/docs/error_codes.md

 (successful) 68k <=> Z80 comm test.
 As such any diag bios test that happens before the comm test will not generate a beep code.
 These tests are identified by the beep code having an * in front of it in the 68k Error codes table below.
+Error codes >= 0x80 will not generate a beep code.

 Beeps consist of a series of high and low tones that correspond to the Beep Codes in the tables below.
 A 1 will be a high tone and 0 an low tone, going